olitranpham/network-design/docs/DESIGN_DOC.md

 End-to-end completion time is measured at the sender and includes:
 - Retransmissions
 - ACK recovery
-- All protocol overhead
+- Sliding-window pipeline overhead
-It ends when the final packet is acknowledged.
+Timing ends when the final packet is acknowledged.

 ### 7.3 Plot Generation
 A single plot is generated with: